-A comedy about a world-famous televangelist family with a long tradition of deviance, greed and charitable work — all in the name of the Lord Jesus Christ.
+Danny McBride returns to HBO in a new comedy centered around a world-famous televangelist family with a long tradition of deviance, greed and charitable work, all in the name of the Lord Jesus Christ.

-PICO DA NEBLINA tells the story of Biriba (Luis Navarro), a young trafficker from São Paulo who decides to leave behind a life of crime and use his knowledge to legally sell the product, together with his inexperienced partner and investor, Vini (Daniel Furlan).
-Biriba will have to deal with the weight and pressures of his past life, linked to his friend Salim (Henrique Santana), and the innumerable business challenges he will face.
+Set in a fictional future in which marijuana was legalized in Brazil, Pico De Neblina tells the story of Biriba, a young drug trafficker from São Paulo who decides to leave behind a life of crime and use his knowledge to legally sell the product, together with his inexperienced partner and investor, Vini.
+Biriba will have to deal with the weight and pressures of his past life, linked to his friend Salim, and the innumerable business challenges he will face.

 Easy Living is a gripping, fast-paced crime drama based around the extraordinary secret life of father and ruthless business entrepreneur Tapio Mikkonen.

 Accustomed to their luxurious lifestyle, Tapio and his family appear to have the perfect world.
 Behind the façade however Tapio is bankrupt with debts escalating over €4 million.
 Adding to his problems, Tapio discovers that his 17 year old son has adopted a criminal lifestyle and has taken part in a dramatic robbery.
 Tapio is now on the edge of mental, moral and financial destruction as he battles to survive while being harassed by the police, criminals and even his own relatives.

 In every child’s nightmare, there’s an element of truth.
 Starring Dafne Keen, Ruth Wilson, James McAvoy, and Lin-Manuel Miranda.
 His Dark Materials is coming soon to HBO Nordic.

 Inspired by the epic true story of English landowner Anne Lister, this new HBO drama series follows Lister’s attempt to revitalize her inherited home, Shibden Hall – most notably for the time by taking a wife.